tum-pbs/pbdl-book/physgrad.md

 ![Divider](resources/divider3.jpg)

-## Overview - Traditional optimization methods
+## Traditional optimization methods

 As before, let $L(x)$ be a scalar loss function, subject to minimization.
 The goal is to compute a step in terms of the input parameters $x$ , denoted by $\Delta x$.
 The different versions of $\Delta x$ will be denoted by a subscript.

 All NNs of the previous chapters were trained with gradient descent (GD) via backpropagation.
-GD with backpropagation was also employed for the PDE solver (_simulator_) $\mathcal P$.
-As a central quantitiy, this gives the composite gradient
+GD with backprop was also employed for the PDE solver (_simulator_) $\mathcal P$, with an evaluation chain $L(\mathcal P(x))$.
+As a central quantity, this gives the composite gradient
 $(\partial L / \partial x)^T$ of the loss function $L$:

 $$
 \Big( \frac{\partial L}{\partial x} \Big)^T =
-    \Big( \frac{\partial \mathcal P(x)}{\partial x} \Big)^T
+    \Big( \frac{\partial \mathcal P}{\partial x} \Big)^T
-    \Big( \frac{\partial L}{\partial \mathcal P(x)} \Big)^T
+    \Big( \frac{\partial L}{\partial \mathcal P} \Big)^T
 $$ (loss-deriv)

-We've shown that using $\partial L/\partial x$ works, but in the field of classical optimization, other algorithms are more widely used than GD: popular are so-called quasi-Newton methods, and they use different updates.
+We've shown that using $\partial L/\partial x$ works, but in the field of classical optimization, other algorithms are more widely used than GD: popular are so-called Quasi-Newton methods, which use fundamentally different updates.
-Hence in the following we'll revisit GD, and discuss the pros and cons of the different methods on a theoretical level.
+Hence, in the following we'll revisit GD along with Quasi-Newton methods and Inverse Jacobians as a third alternative.
+We'll focus on the pros and cons of the different methods on a theoretical level.
 Among others, it's interesting to discuss why classical optimization algorithms aren't widely used for NN training despite having some obvious advantages.

 Note that we exclusively consider multivariate functions, and hence all symbols represent vector-valued expressions unless noted otherwise.